rdlauer/articles/blues/sms-sensor/SMS Sensor Data.md

 Hopefully you've seen how easy it can be to create a simple reporting system that uses SMS to report on sensor data from the cloud.

 This combination of the **Notehub API** and **Twilio Functions** allows you to customize your server-side logic and effectively retrieve any data from any device (or even from fleets of devices as you scale).
 Imagine sending an SMS like `report gas device-123` which would be parsed inside a Twilio Function to return specific data (e.g. gas readings) from a specific device (e.g. one with an ID of `device-123`).
-The options are really are endless.

 Ready to go?
 Grab your own [Blues Starter Kit](https://shop.blues.io/collections/blues-starter-kits?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=blues-sms-sensor-data)...and happy hacking! 🧑‍💻